KLinh62/SQL-Data-Analytics-Project/README.md

 - Analyzing **sales trends** across time

 ---
-## 📈 Executive Summary & Insights
-- **Customer Insights**

-   - A small % of customers contribute the majority of revenue (Pareto pattern)

-   - Loyal customers place more frequent and higher-value orders

-- **Product Insights**

-   - Electronics and accessories dominate in revenue

-   - Seasonality impacts certain product categories significantly

-- **Sales Trends**

-   - Revenue spikes observed during holiday months

-   - AOV steadily increasing — indicates successful upselling strategies

----
-## 🗂️ Data Structure Overview
+## 🗂️ Data Structure & Quality Checks
+For this analysis project, the retail dataset utilized was derived from the Gold Layer of the [SQL Data Warehouse Project](https://github.com/KLinh62/SQL-Data-Warehouse-Project).
+The dataset consists of 3 tables: dim_customers, dim_products, and fact_sales, with a total of 108,127 records in the fact table.

-The star schema design enhances performance for BI tools as well as allows efficient filtering, aggregation, and analysis by product and customer dimensions.
+The data model follows a star schema design to enhance performance for BI tools later.
 Below is the entity relationship diagram:

 ![data-model](https://github.com/KLinh62/SQL-Data-Warehouse-Project/blob/main/docs/data_model.png)

-> Links:
->
 > - [Datasets](https://github.com/KLinh62/SQL-PowerBI-Data-Analytics-Project/tree/main/datasets): Access to the project dataset (.csv and .bak files).
-> - [Data Catalog](https://github.com/KLinh62/SQL-Data-Warehouse-Project/blob/main/docs/data_catalog.md): A comprehensive description of the datasets used in this analytical project, which were derived from the Gold layer of the [🛄SQL Data Warehouse Project](https://github.com/KLinh62/SQL-Data-Warehouse-Project).
+> - [Data Catalog](https://github.com/KLinh62/SQL-Data-Warehouse-Project/blob/main/docs/data_catalog.md): A comprehensive description of the datasets used in this analytical project.

-### Data Quality Checks

-Basic validation tests were performed using SQL to ensure data quality:

-- **Null Checks**: Verified missing values across primary fields
-- **Data Types**: Ensured consistency (e.g., dates, prices, quantities)
-- **Duplications**: Checked for duplicate records
-- **Joins Testing**: Validated foreign key relationships among tables

-> **Note**: All required data validation and quality assurance (nulls, referential integrity, data types, duplicates, etc.) were already conducted during the **Silver** and **Gold Layer** development in the SQL Data Warehouse Project's [📁tests folder](https://github.com/KLinh62/SQL-Data-Warehouse-Project/tree/main/tests).

-This ensures the data input for this project is clean, reliable, and analysis-ready.
+Prior to the beginning of this analysis project, a variety of checks were conducted for data validation and quality assurance.
+It ensures the data input for this project is clean, reliable, and analysis-ready.

+> - The SQL queries utilized to inspect and perform quality checks can be found [here](https://github.com/KLinh62/SQL-Data-Warehouse-Project/tree/main/tests).

 ---